kill the Ripper

 Sherry Night at Kill the Ripper

 Join award-winning DC bartender Chantal Tseng for a for a special International Sherry Week event!
-What to expect: a preshow sherry-based cocktail from Chantal, sherry intermission, and a post-show tasting and discussion about sherry and it's place in Victorian society.
+What to expect: a preshow sherry-based cocktail from Chantal, sherry pours at intermission, and a post-show tasting and discussion about sherry and it's place in Victorian society.
 This night will be a special ticket price that includes two drink tickets and the discussion.

 DIRECTED BY